 The prices of common and preferred stocks fluctuate based on changes in a company's financial condition and overall market and economic conditions.
+The Fund may invest in the common stocks of companies that have historically paid dividends; however, there is no certainty that such companies that have historically paid dividends will continue to do so in the future.
 The Fund may invest in preferred stocks.
 Because preferred stock is junior to debt securities and other obligations of the issuer, deterioration in the credit quality of the issuer will cause greater changes in the value of a preferred stock than in a more senior debt security with similar stated yield characteristics.